-For over four decades, the Toronto Chamber Choir’s mission has been to present creative programs of Renaissance and Baroque repertoire, performed in a historically-informed style and to a high musical standard.
+For five decades, the Toronto Chamber Choir’s mission has been to present creative programs of Renaissance and Baroque repertoire, performed in a historically-informed style and to a high musical standard.
 The choir also performs music from later periods which complements or illuminates our core repertoire.

-Notable performances in recent seasons have included Francesco Cavalli’s Requiem, Thomas Tallis’s 40-part Spem in Alium, John Sheppard’s Media Vita, and works by Canadian composers such as Tawnie Olsen and Andrew Donaldson.
+Notable performances in past seasons have included Francesco Cavalli’s Requiem, Thomas Tallis’s 40-part Spem in Alium, John Sheppard’s Media Vita, and works by Canadian composers such as Tawnie Olsen and Andrew Donaldson.